Carina-P/ms3-best-books/README.md

 # ![](https://github.com/Carina-P/ms3-best-books/blob/master/static/favicon/favicon.ico?raw=true)      Best Books

-This is the site where you will find the **best books to read**, inspired by other readers **recommendations, grades and tips**.
+This is the site where you will find the **best books to read**.
+Get inspired by other readers **recommendations, grades and tips**.
 And you are of course **welcome to add your own reviews**, grades and tips.